This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Tom Ford Beauty is NOT Cruelty-free.
 Tom Ford Beauty pays and allows their products to be tested on animals when required by law.
-Also, Tom Ford sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.
+Also, Tom Ford sells its products in stores in mainland China where animal testing is mandatory for most imported cosmetics.

 In addition, Tom Ford Beauty is owned by Estee Lauder, a parent corporation that is NOT cruelty-free.

 Tom Ford Beauty’s Animal Testing Policy

 While researching to learn more about Tom Ford Beauty’s cruelty-free status, I couldn’t find the brand’s official animal testing policy anywhere on its website.

 “Thank you for your interest in Tom Ford Beauty